menu

 Indian Lake is a decidedly white-collar town, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Indian Lake is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Indian Lake who work in management occupations (38.30%), sales jobs (11.86%), and office and administrative support (8.17%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 37.82% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Indian Lake telecommute to their jobs.
+Overall, about 37.82% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle